-In the spring of 1942, Wasuki Hirota, an immigrant from Hiroshima, received a gold pocket watch from the company where he had worked for 38 years.
+In the spring of 1942, Wasuke Hirota, an immigrant from Hiroshima, received a gold pocket watch from the company where he had worked for 38 years.
 After the Japanese military bombed Pearl Harbor on Dec.
 7, 1941, many people of Japanese ancestry lost their jobs the next day.
-Wasuki was the rare exception, perhaps even the only case, of an immigrant who was given a handsome gold watch by his employer, a citrus firm in Azusa, California.
+Wasuke was the rare exception, perhaps even the only case, of an immigrant who was given a handsome gold watch by his employer, a citrus firm in Azusa, California.

 It was a “retirement” gift.

-The gold timepiece, engraved with his initials, traveled with Wasuki for the next two and a half years through two California detention camps and the frigid desolation of Heart Mountain in Wyoming.
+The gold timepiece, engraved with his initials, traveled with Wasuke for the next two and a half years through two California detention camps and the frigid desolation of Heart Mountain in Wyoming.
 In quiet moments the watch would remind him of his years in the sunny orange groves of Azusa, but it also marked the hours and days that separated him from his family.
-For Wasuki was alone, removed from his wife, children and grandchildren because of the government’s policy on mixed-race families.
+For Wasuke was alone, removed from his wife, children and grandchildren because of the government’s policy on mixed-race families.

 When President Roosevelt’s Executive Order 9066 created a miliary exclusion zone along the West Coast, all persons of Japanese ancestry were forced from the region, including those with partial Japanese heritage.